Government picks York school to undergo major works due to state of buildings

 In North Yorkshire, The Woodlands Academy in Scarborough and Michael Syddall CE Primary, Richmond, are also included in this round.

-"It is a long-term project and we are not expecting anything to start for quite a while yet but I'm sure you will agree this is very exciting news.
-When we get more details we will let you know."
+“It is a long-term project and we are not expecting anything to start for quite a while yet but I’m sure you will agree this is very exciting news.”

+Andrew Daly, CEO of Pathfinder Multi Academy Trust of which Hempland is a member, said: “This is fantastic news for the staff and pupils at the school.

+"Having new and improved school buildings and facilities will benefit the local community for many years to come.
+This project will follow recent successful new builds at two other Pathfinder schools - Badger Hill Primary School and Archbishop Holgate’s School.”

-Meanwhile, they said 'a great deal of work' would continue to take place over the summer holidays to enhance the current indoor environment at the Whitby Avenue school, and ensure the space was being maximised.
+Meanwhile, work is continuing to take place at Hempland over the summer holidays to enhance the current indoor environment at the Whitby Avenue school, and ensure the space was being maximised.

 Comments: Our rules